mjeanroy/backbone-subview-manager/README.md

 The following methods can be used on any `CompositeView`:

-##### `[this] addSubView(view)`

-Register the subview that will be automatically removed when the parent view is removed.

 ##### `[this] addSubViews(views)`

-Register array of subview that will be automatically removed when the parent view is removed.
+Register subview or array of subview that will be automatically removed when the parent view is removed.

 ##### `[view] initSubView(ViewImpl, options)`